 Notes: CEE - countries of Central and Eastern Europe (the Czech Republic, Hungary, Poland and Romania); yields for the euro area and CEE have been weighted by the share of GDP of the countries included.
 Data from the euro area do not include those from Estonia, Latvia, Luxembourg and Malta.
-The red dotted lines denote ECB Governing Council meetings in March, May and June.
+The red dotted lines denote ECB Governing Council meetings in the shown period of time.